Names from Greek Myth in Fundamental Physics: Immortals

 VENUS [\href{https://research.kek.jp/people/odaka/HEP/VENUS/index.html}{\em magnetic spectrometer} {\em at the $e^+e^-$ collider TRISTAN}], Olympian goddess of love and beauty.
 In Greece she was Aphrodite , ``from the foam", and we would like to tell you why she was so named, but this is a family website.
 Her son,\\

 EROS [\href{http://eros.in2p3.fr/}{\em gravitational microlensing experiment}], or Roman-tically\\

-CUPID [\href{https://cupid-mo.mit.edu/}{\em CUORE Upgrade with Particle IDentification}, {\em dark matter experiment}], was notorious for carrying wayward arrows that ignited passion in their marks.
+CUPID [\href{https://cupid-mo.mit.edu/}{\em CUORE Upgrade with Particle IDentification}, {\em experiment looking for neutrinoless double beta decay}], was notorious for carrying wayward arrows that ignited passion in their marks.
 Rounding up the Olympian pantheon are the other four disgorged by Cronus: Poseidon , Roman name Neptune , god of the ocean, earthquakes and horses;\\

 HESTIA [\href{https://arxiv.org/abs/2008.04926}{\em High-resolutions Environmental Simulations of The Immediate Area}, cosmological simulations of the Local Group], Roman name Vesta , goddess of home and hearth, who willingly steps down to make room for Dionysus;\\